WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 Methods must have a parameter named `self` of type `Self` for their first parameter, so Rust lets you abbreviate this with only the name `self` in the first parameter spot.

-Note that we still need to use the `&` in front of the `self` shorthand to indicate that this method borrows the `Self` instance, just as we did in `rectangle: &Rectangle`.
+Note that we still need to use the `&` in front of the `self` shorthand to indicate that this method borrows the `Self` instance, just as we did in `rectangle: &Rectangle`: we don’t want to take ownership, and we just want to read the data in the struct, not write to it.

-Methods can take ownership of self, borrow self immutably, as we've done here, or borrow self mutably, just as they can any other parameter.
+Methods can take ownership of `self`, borrow `self` immutably, as we've done here, or borrow `self` mutably, just as they can any other parameter.

 If we wanted to change the instance that we've called the method on as part of what the method does, we'd use `&mut self` as the first parameter.

 Having a method that takes ownership of the instance by using just `self` as the first parameter is rare; this technique is usually used when the method transforms `self` into something else and you want to prevent the caller from using the original instance after the transformation.

 The main reason for using methods instead of functions, in addition to providing method syntax and not having to repeat the type of `self` in every method's signature, is for organization.
-We've put all the things we can do with an instance of a type in one `impl` block rather than making future users of our code search for capabilities of `Rectangle` in various places in the library we provide.

 Note that we can choose to give a method the same name as one of the struct's fields.
-For example, we can define a method on Rectangle that is also named width:
+For example, we can define a method on `Rectangle` that is also named `width`:

 Filename: src/main.rs